kamyarghiam/CMU-UCC/README.md

 --

+# For Maintainer:

+--

+--

+## How to customize site data

+### Home

+--

-# How to serve website locally
+## How to customize form

-Insert content here.
+- changing email address
+- adding new fields

 --